AgesoftOSS/Consoleutilities/README.md

 **Consoleutilities** is a **C++** Library for Windows which makes your c++ development alot easier and faster

 **Features:**

 - Changing Console Lines Color
 - Console Interaction *(window size, color changing)*
 - Simplefied Math Functions
 - Oriented Namespaces

 # Getting Started with Consoleutilities
-to install and include to your project you need to include this in your project explorer then add this code:
+Download the Header file and include to your project!

+to use it you need to include `consoleutilities.h` in your project explorer then add this code:
 ```cpp
 #include "consoleulties.h"
 ```

 **to use Consoleutilities**

 first you need to know that `as` is the standart namespace you can accses all functions by using `as` and its other namespaces

 **All namespaces**

 `as::consoleinteraction` contains the `ConsoleWindow` class that contains window size functions , `Wait()` and `Clear()`

 `as::math` contains some Math Functions like `RootSquare()`